jrnnynrlson/codecademy/README.md

 ![learnerstory](images/codecademy_learnerstory.png)

-I work closely with a creative team of designers and writers, as well as CRM, social media, and content leads, to develop ideas and copy for on-site copy, emails, paid ads, and more.
+I work closely with a creative team of designers and writers, as well as CRM, social media, and content leads, to develop ideas and copy for landing pages, on-site UX, emails, paid ads, and more.

 ![datascience](images/codecademy_datascience.png)